-Eligibility

-A member is eligible for normal retirement upon the attainment of age 60 and 10 years of creditable service (prior service plus membership service plus purchased service plus forfeited leave - minimum 960 hours) or 30 years of creditable service regardless of age.
+Eligibility attainme (prior se service years o Law En A member is eligible for normal retirement upon the attainment of age 60 and 10 years of creditable service (prior service plus membership service plus purchased service plus forfeited leave - minimum 960 hours) or 30 years of creditable service regardless of age.
 Certain Law Enforcement positions are eligible with attainment of age 55 and 10 years of creditable service.

-Benefit

-Old Plan
+Benefit Old Plar n

+(A) x (B ) x (C), where

-- (A) x (B) x (C), where - (A) = Average final compensation (the average annual compensation of a member during the 24 consecutive calendar months of his creditable service that will yield the highest average) - (B) = Creditable service, and - (C) = $.0115 + .0003 \times \text{(creditable service up to 35 years)}$.
+(prior service plus membership service plus purchase service plus forfeited leave - minimum 960 hours) or 3 years of creditable service regardless of age.
+Certa Law Enforcement positions are eligible with attainment of age 55 and 10 years of creditable service.
+Old Plan (A) x (B) x (C), where (A) = Average final compensation (the average annual compensation of a member during the 24 consecutive calendar months of the creditable service that will yield the higher average) (B) = Creditable service, and (C) = .0115 + .0003 x (creditable service up to 3 years).

-The minimum benefit is 2.00% of average final compensation times years of creditable service.
+(B) = Creditable service, and

+(C) = .0115 + .0003 x (creditable service up to 35 years).

+5

-New Plan
+New Pla an